telerik/maui-docs/controls/collectionview/grouping/property-group-descriptor.md

 # .NET MAUI CollectionView Property Group Descriptor

 You can group the data by a property value from the class that defines your items.
-The `CollectionViewPropertyGroupDescriptor` exposes the following properties:
+To enable this grouping, the `CollectionViewPropertyGroupDescriptor` exposes the following properties:

 - `PropertyName`&mdash;Defines the string name of the property you want to group by.
 - `SortOrder`(enum of type `Telerik.Maui.Controls.CollectionView.CollectionViewSortOrder`)&mdash;Specifies the sort order of the grouped items.
 The available options are: `Ascending` or `Descending`.

-## Example with CollectionViewPropertyGroupDescriptor
+The following example demonstrates how to group the items in the CollectionView by using the `CollectionViewPropertyGroupDescriptor`.

 **1.** Define the following business object: